toomuchdesign/offside/README.md

 # Offside.js
-**Offside.js** is a minimal JavaScript kit to push things off-canvas using CSS 3D transforms & transitions.
+**Offside.js** is a minimal JavaScript kit to push things off-canvas **using just class manipulation**.
 It's goal is to provide a super-lightweigth, efficient and customizable way of handling off-canvas menus/elements on modern website and web applications.

-**Offside.js** comes with its own default stylesheet, but you can write your own CSS hooking your style with Offside classes.
-This ensures super flexibility and completely decouples Offside.js from your page style/markup.
+**Offside.js** comes with its own default stylesheet which make use of **CSS 3D transforms & transitions**, but you can write your own CSS hooking your style with Offside classes.
+This ensures **super flexibility** and completely **decouples Offside.js from your page style/markup**.

 ## Demos